ladaegorova18/SMTPServer/README.md

 # Telecommunications

-SMTP Server that receives file and stores it
+SMTP Server that receives file and stores it to folder